This is a guest blog post by Christine Holst.

 Your spring break networking is not done at the end of the week!
 Send thank you emails to any contacts you meet with and make sure you have a system for keeping track of your networking contacts for easy follow-up later.
 Use what you have learned from your networking meetings to tailor your summer job search and to reach out to additional networking contacts.
 Your conversations may also help direct which firms you apply to for OCI, which law school activities or groups you are interested in, and which classes you might take in the fall.

-And don’t forget to stop by the CDO after spring break and let us know how your networking efforts went!
-We are happy to talk through strategy for follow up and how to use what you learned to move yourself forward in your job search.
+And don’t forget to stop by the CDO after spring break and let them know how your networking efforts went!
+They are happy to talk through strategy for follow up and how to use what you learned to move yourself forward in your job search.